 Founder & CEO

-Diviya Roney graduated Magna Cum Laude with a Bachelor of Business Administration, emphasis in Finance.
+Diviya Roney graduated with Bachelor of Business Administration, emphasis in Finance.
 Her life took a turn in 2013 when Clayton County Animal Control asked for her assistance with the cats because their euthanasia rate was over 95%.
 Every community cat brought to the Clayton shelter was killed.
 Diviya then founded Friends of Clayton County Cats which has saved the lives of over 14,000 cats in eight years.

 In 2014, Diviya rescued 2 cats - Max and Frida - when their mom Katie committed suicide.
 Max passed away in July 2018 at the age of 18.
 Knowing Frida was going to follow her brother soon, Diviya wanted to combine her rescue work in Clayton County while creating a legacy to honor Katie, Max and Frida.

-In 2019, Diviya's determination to prevent the widespread and unnecessary euthanasia of community cats resulted in the creation of Frida's Foundation, whose mission is to eliminate the euthanasia of healthy cats by offering free and low-cost spay/neuter & TNR services to low-income families in Clayton and Cherokee Counties.
+In 2019, Diviya's determination to prevent the widespread and unnecessary euthanasia of community cats resulted in the creation of Frida's Foundation, whose mission is to eliminate the euthanasia of healthy cats by offering free and low-cost spay/neuter & TNR services to low-income families in Clayton County.
 In addition to providing much-needed sterilization services, Diviya understood that in order to help the animals, it was crucial to provide meaningful community outreach through education, street advocacy, and collaboration, as well as food and medical assistance.

-Diviya now lives with her two cats, Wally who was found in a parking lot in Clayton County as a 2 week old orphan, Jacob who is deaf since birth, and one spunky dog named Biscuit.
+Diviya now lives with her two cats, Wally who was found in a parking lot in Clayton County as a two-week-old orphan, Jacob, who is deaf since birth, and one spunky dog named Biscuit.